JanM321/esphome-lg-controller/protocol.md

 ## Collisions
 Collisions on the bus are possible because devices can send at arbitrary times, for example immediately after a setting is changed.
 My custom controller tries to prevent this by ensuring the RX pin is high for at least 500 ms before sending.
-This works well (I haven't seen any collisions in practice) and the PREMTB001 controller seems to do something similar.
+This works well (I haven't seen any collisions in practice) and the LG controllers seem to do something similar.

 My custom controller also checks that each message we send is transmitted uncorrupted and else it tries to send it again.
 This works because it's a single wire bus, so the controller always receives its own messages too.